JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 Im using ubuntu version 24.04, docker version 25.0.4, docker-compose version 1.26.2, nodejs 18.X, go 1.22.1, npm 10.2.4, python 2.7.18

 Open a terminal on your WSL:Ubuntu connection.
-If you do not have WSL installed, you need to execute `wsl --install` in a Windows Powershell terminal OR first [create a virtual machine](Virtual-Machine-Setup) and setup the single machine network on there.
+And open the folder /usr/local when prompted to select a directory If you do not have WSL installed, you need to execute `wsl --install` in a Windows Powershell terminal OR first [create a virtual machine](Virtual-Machine-Setup.md) and setup the single machine network on there.

 We now need to install all the prerequisites: